 The recipe for these apple and custard cinnamon rolls is long but don’t feel daunted.
-It’s surprisingly easy, a pleasant project as you listen to the radio or an audiobook, and you’ll be well-rewarded at the end, with a springy oven-warm cinnamon roll dripping in frosting as you put your feet up and take a bite.
+It’s surprisingly easy, a pleasant project as you listen to the radio or an audiobook, and you’ll be well-rewarded at the end.
+Put your feet up with a springy, oven-warm apple and custard cinnamon roll dripping in frosting in your hand as you put your feet up and take a bite.
 Cooking without equipment isn’t so hard after all.

 Apple and custard cinnamon rolls

 - 375 g flour I used T55 which is recommended for doughs, so try strong-white flour if you can

 - ½ tsp salt

 - 60 g unsalted butter